 Before dwelling into the military campaigns which Toyeje commanded, it should be recalled that as Shehu Alimi (Saliu) gained fame and became known far and wide, he played host to Toyeje the Baale of Ogbomoso who was Afonja’s Friend and deputy as at that time.
 Some historians also claim that Mallam Alimi was so impressed by Toyeje’s Hospitality when he visited Ogbomoso as a friend of Kakanfo Afonja.

-He then went ahead to appreciate Toyeje’s hospitality by burying some charms round the town and prayed that Ogbomoso would never be subjugated or subdued militarily by invader whether then or in the future.
+He then went ahead to appreciate Toyeje’s hospitality by burying some charms around the town and prayed that Ogbomoso would never be subjugated or subdued militarily by invaders whether then or in the future.
 An action many believed the Mallam eventually regretted after he took control of Ilorin and decided to conquer the Yorubaland.